Anaheim Ducks: Bruce Boudreau as head coach

 On June 27, 2014, the Ducks acquired center Ryan Kesler and a third-round pick in 2015 from the Vancouver Canucks.
-In the following season, they would win their third-straight Pacific Division title and finish as the top seed in the West with 109 points.
-In the 2015 playoffs, they swept the Winnipeg Jets in the first round and beat the Calgary Flames in five games to set up a Western Conference final against the Chicago Blackhawks.
-After taking three games to two series lead on the strong play of goaltender Frederik Andersen, the Ducks lost the final two games of the series, including Game 7 on home ice.
-This marked the third-straight season the Ducks had lost a series in Game 7 at home after leading the series three games to two.
+In the following season, they won their third-straight Pacific Division title and finished as the top seed in the West with 109 points.
+In the 2015 playoffs, they swept the Winnipeg Jets in the first round and beat the Calgary Flames in five games to set up a conference final against the Chicago Blackhawks.
+After taking a three games to two series lead, the Ducks lost the final two games of the series, including game seven on home ice.
+This marked the third-straight season the Ducks had lost a series in game seven at home after leading the series three games to two.

 On July 15, 2015, the Ducks signed Ryan Kesler to a six-year contract extension totaling a reported $41.25 million.
-Just prior to the 2015 NHL Entry Draft, the Ducks sent Emerson Etem and a draft pick to the New York Rangers in exchange for speedy left-wing Carl Hagelin.
-They also traded for Vancouver Canucks defenseman Kevin Bieksa and adding veterans Shawn Horcoff, Chris Stewart and Mike Santorelli.
+Just prior to the 2015 NHL entry draft, the Ducks sent Emerson Etem and a draft pick to the New York Rangers in exchange for left-wing Carl Hagelin.
+They also traded for Vancouver Canucks defenseman Kevin Bieksa and added veterans Shawn Horcoff, Chris Stewart, and Mike Santorelli.
 Entering the 2015–16 NHL season, many analysts pegged the Ducks as Stanley Cup favorites.
 However, scoring struggles led to a slow start, with the team still out of a playoff spot in December.
 The team improved afterwards riding the goaltending of John Gibson.
 On March 6, 2016, the Ducks set a franchise record with an 11-game winning streak which ended the following night.
 On March 24, 2016, the Ducks clinched a playoff spot in a 6–5 overtime loss to the Maple Leafs.
 However, in the first round of the playoffs, they fell in seven games to the Nashville Predators, which led to the firing of head coach Bruce Boudreau.
 On June 14, 2016, the Ducks announced they re-hired former head coach Randy Carlyle.